decred/dcrdocs/docs/faq/wallets-and-seeds.md

 If you have live tickets, maintain both wallets until all tickets have voted, then transfer the remaining funds to the new wallet.

-You should backup your `wallet.db` file (preferably in a thumb drive stored in a secure location) until all funds have been transfered.
+You should backup your `wallet.db` file (preferably in a thumb drive stored in a secure location) until all funds have been transferred.

 ---